SiniTurk/android_device_samsung_cs02/README.md

 # [WIP] LineageOS 14.1 Device tree for Samsung SM-G350 (cs02)
 based on Samsung-KYLEPROXX repository

+This branch is intentionally named incorrectly, but will be correctly named later! (to cm-14.1)

 ### Specs (Physically inspected):
   - CPU: Cortex-A9 (Little endian, Dual Core)
   - Codename: CS02